mario-baptista/cogsi2526-1211265-1250525-1250204/CA3/Part2/README.md

 Modify the cloning section to conditionally copy and configure based on VM_TYPE:

-For app VM: Copy gradle_transformation and configure application.properties for H2 server mode.
+For app VM: Copy gradle_transformation and configure application.properties for H2 server mode (JDBC URL: `jdbc:h2:tcp://192.168.33.12:9092/h2db`).

 For db VM: Prepare the H2 data directory.

 Modify build section: Only build on app VM.

-Modify start services: Start gradle_transformation on app VM, start H2 server on db VM.
+Modify start services:
+- For db VM: Start H2 server with flags `-tcpAllowOthers` (allow remote connections) and `-ifNotExists` (allow database creation).
+- For app VM: Wait for H2 server to be ready (using `nc` to check port 9092), then start gradle_transformation.

 ### Step 5: Start the VMs